We break down the common myths about pregnancy, parenthood and mental health.

-If you feel worried, always talk to someone you trust, whether it’s your partner, friends, family, midwife or GP (Tommy’s, 2015).
+If you feel worried, anxious or low, you could talk to someone you trust, whether it’s your partner, friends, family, midwife or GP.

 Myth 2: It’s just the ‘baby blues’, I’m fine

 Many women get the ‘baby blues’ during the first week after childbirth, when they feel down or depressed.
-But this feeling might continue for a long time, get worse or appear at a later stage up to a year after you have your baby.
-If so, it can be a sign of something more serious like postnatal depression, or post-traumatic stress disorder (PTSD) (NHS, 2015).
-There’s a danger this can still be labelled as the ‘baby blues’, which means a lot of mums don’t seek help.
+But such symptoms can continue for longer, get worse or appear at a later stage up to a year after you have your baby.
+If so, it can be a sign of something more serious like postnatal depression, birth trauma or post-traumatic stress disorder (PTSD) (NHS, 2018).

 Myth 3: If I’m diagnosed with a mental health issue, my baby will be taken away from me

-Sadly, this is a huge misconception among women and it’s why a lot of women suffer in silence (NHS, 2018).
-However, what will actually happen is that women will be given medication or counselling to help them feel better.
-The aim is to provide treatment that will support you, your baby, your partner and your families (NICE, 2014b).
+Sadly, this is a huge misconception and it’s why a lot of people suffer in silence (Boots Family Trust Alliance, 2013).
+However, what will actually happen is that the new parent will be given medication and/or counselling to help them feel better.
+The aim is to provide treatment that will support you, your baby, your partner and your families (NICE, 2014).

-If you need psychiatric inpatient care and need to be admitted into a mother and baby unit, you can also stay together with your baby (NHS, 2018).
+If you are seriously ill, you may need psychiatric inpatient care and be admitted into a mother and baby unit, where you can stay together with your baby (NHS, 2021).

 Myth 4: If I tell anyone about my mental health worries, they will think I’m a failure, a bad parent or that I don’t love my baby

-Experiencing a mental health problem does not mean you are a failure or a bad parent (NHS, 2018).
-In fact, seeking medical help and treatment means you are doing the best for your baby so it’s actually a sign of good parenting (Tommy’s, 2015b; NHS, 2018).
+Experiencing a mental health problem does not mean you are a failure or a bad parent (NHS, 2021).
+In fact, seeking medical help and treatment means you are doing the best for your baby so it’s actually a sign of good parenting (NHS, 2021).